Build an App Using Only AI (No Code Required)

 Varity eliminates all of that:

-- Auto-configuration of auth, database, hosting
+- Auto-configuration of auth, database, hosting on deploy

-- AI-powered workflow via MCP tools
+- AI-powered deploy workflow via MCP tools

 - One-command deploys with automatic credential injection